evansbenj/Kmers.md/README.md

 CCCCCCCCGGGGGGGG
 ```

-Now use the program `jellyfish` to count the kmers in this sequence and print them
+Now use the program `jellyfish` to count the kmers in this sequence using the `count` option, and then print them using the `dump` option.

 ```
 cat example.fasta | jellyfish count /dev/fd/0 -s 256 -m 5 -o non-canonical.jf && jellyfish dump non-canonical.jf